-At Leeds you have the opportunity to work across different NHS trusts and private providers, exposing you to a variety of clinical environments – something that sets our students apart from others.
+At Leeds you have the opportunity to work across different NHS trusts and private providers, exposing you to a variety of clinical environments.

 The breadth of specialities you will experience while on placement provides valuable insight and will allow you to develop a more rounded understanding of practices across audiology centres.
 As a result of this approach, our students are better equipped and more able to adopt a flexible approach to working in different clinical settings following graduation.

-The duration of placements will be around 10 weeks in year one, 15 weeks in year two and 20 weeks in year three and comprise of day and block placements.
+The duration of placements will be around 10 weeks in year one, up to 15 weeks in year two and around 20 weeks in year three and comprise of day and block placements.